 At each point where we deal with ‘leavers’ we strive to ensure that they have access to purposeful advice and guidance, including information and support regarding apprenticeships, employment or re-commencement of study with another provider.

 Victoria College is committed to providing all students in Year 7-13 with a programme of activities and supporting activity.
 This will be guided by the Gatsby benchmarks for ensuring best practice.

 Careers and Employability Programme

-The current programme is delivered through a combination of methods; including PSHE where the programme is delivered to Years 7-9 for one hour a week across half a term.
-For years 10 & 11 during tutor time and for Year 12 one hour a week for the whole year in curriculum time.
+The current programme is delivered through a combination of methods; including PSHE where the programme is delivered to Year 7-9 for one hour a week across half a term.
+For Year 10 and 11 during tutor time and for Year 12 one hour a week for the whole year in curriculum time.
 The programme is also supported through assemblies, presentations, employer visits, independent work experience, seminars, workshops and 1:1 sessions.

 There are several special events held (or attended) such as the Jersey Skills show, Higher Education Fair, UCAS & Student Finance Evening.
 The Careers section of our school website contains an overview of the planned activities for each year.

 To enable students to track their progress throughout their time at Victoria College and have a record of their achievements and goals with regards to careers, we have bought into an online platform ‘Unifrog’.
 Unifrog enables students to: